One of the most sought after grails in the athletic and aesthetic worlds is that of muscle hypertrophy.

 Strength gains are made from two sources, hypertrophy and neural adaptations.
 During weight training, micro tears occur in the muscle fibers; this is the soreness that’s felt after a difficult workout.

-These micro tears then repair themselves via protein synthesis and come back thicker and stronger.
-This mechanism is your body adapting to the workload.
+These micro tears then repair themselves via inflammation that triggers protein synthesis and come back thicker and stronger.
+We covered the science of inflammation in our podcast Episode 6: Inflammation Roundtable.
+This mechanism is your body adapting to the workload and responding to stress.

 Why Core Lifts Matter